tundish/repo_of_the_unknown/plan/stub_sketch.md

 + Needed to get away
 + Not comfortable in relationship

-Travelling is like watching television.
+Driving is like watching television.
 It goes on for fifteen minutes.
 Then there is something you have to read.
-And it goes round and round like that.
+And it goes on and on like that.

 I am leaving last night and this morning behind.
 I just hope something happens before I have to go back there to this evening and tomorrow.